ImperialCollegeLondon/covid19model/README.md

  :warning: base_general.r and base_general.stan, base_general_speed.stan and  	base_general_speed2.stan are now valid models for only version2

 :warning: This code is released with no support.
 We try our best to look at issues and pull request but can't help people with setup most of the time.
-We have docker images and conda enviornment file to make it easy for you to get started with the setup, any other approach assumes user can handle their computing enviornments approriately.
+We have docker images and conda environment file to make it easy for you to get started with the setup, any other approach assumes user can handle their computing environments approriately.

 :warning: This model is in active development and so parameter name and behaviours, and output file formats will change without notice.